niacdoial/blemd/MANUAL.md

 the `image importing subprocess` subfolder contains a couple versions of this file (V1 and V2 are older and might be broken), plus the source code, so the program can be recompiled for other platforms.
-To change the used executable, you will need to replace the one in the main folder (called `bmdview.exe`).
+To change the used executable, you will need to replace the one in the main folder (called `bmdview.exe` or `bmdview.lin`).

 Moreover, this small program is not aware of what exact image formats (such as `dds file/8-bit greyscale` or `tga file/256 color palette/32bit rgb+alpha`) blender can use, but offers you the possibility to use `.tga` or `.dds` as an image container: